 This is a commercial, but the video says it all

-After this particular game the Bolivian government finally got involved through the Embassy and Chancellors, swiftly presenting lawsuits against the Argentinean Soccer Federation AFA and demanding public apologies and economic sanctions against the teams, coaches and referees for failing to take any action to stop the game until fans retired the flags and stopped the chanting.
+After this particular game the Bolivian government finally got involved through the Embassy, swiftly presenting lawsuits against the Argentinean Soccer Federation AFA and demanding public apologies and economic sanctions against the teams, coaches and referees for failing to take any action to stop the game until fans retired the flags and stopped the chanting.

 Goal #3 - Dedicated to an Argentinean Soccer Coach